ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 Data and log volumes in the SAP HANA database must be encrypted using the SAP HANA encryption provided by SAP.
 Starting with SAP HANA Platform 2.0 SPS 07, data and log encryption and backup encryption parameters are enabled by default during new installations.
 However, it is important to note that these parameters are not modified during upgrades from previous versions.
 We strongly recommend enabling virtual machine encryption on the hypervisor level for added security.
 Our [Virtual Machine Encryption on vSphere](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt) documentation provides a step-by-step guide on how to enable this feature.
 You can also utilise the vSphere Native Key Provider (vNKP) for encryption key management if you do not already have a Key Management Service (KMS).
 Our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt-vnkp) provides instructions on how to use vNKP for this purpose.

-Authentication to the SAP HANA database can be performed using various methods, including password, SAML, X.509 certificate, and Kerberos.
+Authentication to the SAP HANA database by administrators can be performed using various methods, including password, SAML, X.509 certificate, and Kerberos.
 We recommend using a strong authentication mechanism to prevent unauthorised access to the database.
 It is also essential to review and update roles and privileges regularly to ensure appropriate access control.
 Enabling audit logs is also critical in detecting and responding to suspicious behaviour.
-We recommend externalising audit logs in the event of a compromising behaviour, as outlined in [SAP Note 2624117](https://me.sap.com/notes/0002624117).
+We recommend externalising audit logs, as outlined in [SAP Note 2624117](https://me.sap.com/notes/0002624117).

 To further enhance security, access to the SAP HANA database for administrative purposes should be restricted and overseen via controlled and monitored entry points.
 It is also recommended to implement a robust access control policy and regularly review and update it to ensure optimal security.

 For more information on SAP HANA security, please refer to the [SAP documentation](https://www.sap.com/documents/2016/06/3ea239ad-757c-0010-82c7-eda71af511fa.html).

-### SAP Application Servers
+### 3 - SAP Application Servers

 The Fault Tolerance feature provided by VMware ensures the high availability of your SAP Application Servers, automatically switching them over to a different ESXi host in case of a failure.
 It is recommended to enable Fault Tolerance on your virtual machines that host SAP Central Services (SCS), provided that you do not have another SAP cluster solution in place for this service.
 Fault Tolerance can also be enabled on SAP Application Servers that host critical services.
 To learn how to enable this feature, please refer to [our documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_fault_tolerance).